We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Biography

-Dr Hannah holds a PhD in Exercise Physiology from Ulster University, an MSc in Exercise Physiology from Middlesex University, and a BSc (Hons) in Sport and Exercise Science from the University of Suffolk.
+Dr. Hannah holds a PhD in Exercise Physiology from Ulster University, an MSc in Exercise Physiology from Middlesex University, and a BSc (Hons) in Sport and Exercise Science from the University of Suffolk.
 His PhD research explored the effects of exercise on calcium and bone metabolism, and his work has been presented at international conferences and published in journals, contributing novel insights into the intersection of exercise, metabolism, and environmental stressors such as hypoxia.

-In addition to teaching and research, Dr Hannah works with WinWell, a sport science consultancy unit at the University of Winchester, where he provides cutting-edge physiological assessments, including VO2max and lactate threshold testing, for athletes and teams.
+In addition to teaching and research, Dr. Hannah works with WinWell, a sport science consultancy unit at the University of Winchester, where he provides physiological assessments, including VO2max and lactate threshold testing, for athletes and teams.
 His consultancy experience extends to elite sports, having worked with the English National Ballet, Saracens Rugby Club, and Queens Park Rangers Football Club.

-Dr Hannah is passionate about advancing the field of sport and exercise science through his academic work and practical applications.
+Dr. Hannah is passionate about advancing the field of sport and exercise science through his academic work and practical applications.
 His research focuses on the physiological responses to exercise under various environmental conditions, with an emphasis on bone metabolism and performance adaptations.

-Beyond academia, Dr Hannah is committed to student development and outreach.
+Beyond academia, Dr. Hannah is committed to student development and outreach.
 He creates opportunities for students to gain real-world experience through placements and collaborations with local schools and sports organisations.
 His mission is to equip students with the knowledge and skills to excel in both research and applied sport science careers.

 Areas of expertise